anismiles/API-Documentation/albums.md

    * name
    * public `1 or 0`

-The Content-Type header must be defined: `Content-Type: application/x-www-form-urlencoded`.
+*Note*: The Content-Type header must be defined: `Content-Type: application/x-www-form-urlencoded`.

 Returns the following:
 ```json